 Wusthof recently invented a new process called PEtec (Precision Edge Technology) to sharpen their edges with lasers, computers, robots, and special polishing discs.
-The result of all this is an incredibly sharp long-lasting edge and exceptional cutting performance.
+The result of all this is an incredibly sharp, long-lasting edge and exceptional cutting performance.

 Blade Material: The blade of this knife is made out of high-carbon stainless steel.
-This steel is commonly used by other German manufacturers such as Zwilling and, because of that, it’s sometimes referred to as German Stainless Steel.
+This steel is commonly used by other German manufacturers such as Zwilling, and, because of that, it’s sometimes referred to as German Stainless Steel.

-Blade Design: This knife’s blade has a classic Western style profile with smooth curves on both the belly side (edge) and spine (top side) that come to a sharp point at the tip.
-The blade features a full bolster which is the thick part of the steel where the blade and handle meet.
+Blade Design: This knife’s blade has a classic Western-style profile with smooth curves on both the belly side (edge) and spine (top side) that come to a sharp point at the tip.
+The blade features a full bolster, which is the thick part of the steel where the blade and handle meet.
 The bolster adds weight and balance and serves as a finger guard protecting your hand from slipping onto the blade.

 The handle is contoured with a sharp curve towards the butt end to support your pinky and provide leverage while your chopping.
 The POM part of the handle is black with a matte finish—a very appealing aesthetic for any style kitchen.

 Size: The blade is 6 inches long with a 5-inch handle.
-Its total weight is 5.8 ounces, so it has some heft and feels really durable and balanced when you pick it up.
+Its total weight is 5.8 ounces, so it has some heft and feels durable and balanced when you pick it up.

 Edge Angle: Wusthof cuts all of their forged knives, including this one, at a 14-degree angle on each side for a total angle of 28 degrees.

 Fortunately, with Wusthof, you get the best of both worlds.
-Their knives are incredibly sharp and durable because of the special blend of steel they use for their blades and their proprietary PEtec manufacturing process.
+Their knives are incredibly sharp and durable because of the unique blend of steel they use for their blades and their proprietary PEtec manufacturing process.

 What I Love About This Knife

-There are so many things to love about this knife but these are the features that stand out the most:
+There are so many things to love about this knife, but these are the features that stand out the most:

-- It’s made with high-quality materials so you know you’re getting a great product that will last.
+- It’s made with high-quality materials, so you know you’re getting a great product that will last.